Vendure commerce platform, review and tutorial - yet another open souce shopify killer?

 The Tutorial

 What is a headless platform without a head?
 Not much.
-But not to worry, I have compiled a deploy template that you are free to use, that deploys the vendure headless backend + admin dashbaord, and a storefron (webshop) - everything connected, no configuration needed.
+But not to worry, I have compiled a deploy template that you are free to use, that deploys the vendure headless backend + admin dashbaord, asset storage, a storefron (webshop) - everything connected, no configuration needed!
+Additionally I have preinstalled Stripe payment and sendgrid email plugin, if you want to use either of these, you just need to connect your user accounts from those service, which is not part of this tutorial, but will be covered in a soon coming video tutorial.

 Overview